dotnet/docs/docs/framework/wpf/security-wpf.md

 > [!NOTE]
 >  You can also get to the Internet Options dialog box from Internet Explorer.
 Click **Tools** and then click **Internet Options**.

- Starting with [!INCLUDE[TLA#tla_ie7](../../../includes/tlasharptla-ie7-md.md)], the following security settings specifically for .NET Framework are included:
+ Starting with Windows Internet Explorer 7, the following security settings specifically for .NET Framework are included:

 - **Loose XAML**.
 Controls whether Internet Explorer can navigate to and loose [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] files.
 (Enable, Disable, and Prompt options).